Privacy Policy

 Right Of Non-Discrimination

-You have a right to exercise your rights under the CCPA without being subject to discrimination, including, but not limited to, by:
+You have a right to exercise your rights listed above without being subject to discrimination, including, but not limited to, by:

 • Denying you goods or services.